NJUVISION/DHVC/README.md

   via Hierarchical Predictive Learning (arxiv 2024)](https://arxiv.org/pdf/2410.02598).

 ## News
-[2026.1.26] Excited to share that our work on intra-frame hierarchical coding has been accepted by ICLR!
+[2026.1.26] Excited to share that our work on intra-frame hierarchical coding (DHIC) has been accepted by ICLR!
 The code will be open-sourced soon. 🚀

 [2025.2.12] We have reconstructed the code and uploaded the pretrained models of [DHVC 1.0](https://github.com/NJUVISION/DHVC/tree/main/dhvc-1.0).